uozuAho/open_spiel_playground/zmq_ttt/readme.md

 machine gets ~150.
 Roughly 100 times slower.
 Using IPC vs TCP transports in ZMQ makes no difference.

+It appears that the main cost is in remote calls - after adding the pickled game state, bundled with legal actions and current player, performance was better!
+Now ~200 games/sec.

 # todo
-- merge game server and remote bot
-- move play_one_game to server
-- move games/sec to server
 - implement RemoteState.clone
   - implement get_state DONE
-  - pass state with other methods
+  - pass state with other methods DONE
   - implement clone
 - implement remote mcts bot
 - make sure random bot still works